-(The Patch Size/Position controls may or may not work with Resolve - check with BMD on their integration status of this capability)
+(The Patch Size/Position/etc. controls may or may not work with Resolve - check with BMD on their integration status of these capabilities.)

 To use Resolve as a Patch Generator with ColourSpace navigate to the desired profiling mode - Manual Measure or Display Characterisation.

 The output of Resolve will mimic the colour displayed, using the patch settings defined via Hardware Options.

 Profiling can then be performed as normal, using the probe connected to ColourSpace, with Resolve displaying the required patches on the display being profiled.

 After profiling, a Calibration LUT can be generated as normal within ColourSpace LUT Tools, and used where required, either within Resolve, a LUT box, or uploaded directly into a suitable display.